offa/keygen/README.md

 Furthermore there are build targets either application or library.
 Run `make <Target>` to build them.

+## Testing

+After building the tests are executed within the build directory using:

+    make test

+*Note: CTest is used for testing.*

 ## Usage

 The unit of length are (ascii-) characters (1 char = 1 byte).
 So a length of 20 means 20 (ascii-) char's = 20 Byte.